-• A thorough comprehension of relevant bodies of law, the legal system, judicial processes, and prevailing legal theory.

-- Problem solving and research ability relative to legal issues, principles, and procedures. - Development of computer literacy skills. - Strong written and oral communication skills. - Technical skills in legal research, writing and analysis, substantive case evaluation, legal communication, law office and courtroom procedures, and case preparation and management. - Proficiency in the use of computer-assisted legal research. - The ability to perform and manage procedural and substantive legal tasks in an ethical manner. - Professional maturity and preparedness to function effectively and professionally in a legal environment.
+- A thorough comprehension of relevant bodies of law, the legal system, judicial processes, and prevailing legal theory. - Problem solving and research ability relative to legal issues, principles, and procedures. - Development of computer literacy skills. - Strong written and oral communication skills. - Technical skills in legal research, writing and analysis, substantive case evaluation, legal communication, law office and courtroom procedures, and case preparation and management. - Proficiency in the use of computer-assisted legal research. - The ability to perform and manage procedural and substantive legal tasks in an ethical manner. - Professional maturity and preparedness to function effectively and professionally in a legal environment.

-In addition to the 42 credits of general education coursework, students are required to take 60 credits of core courses and 18 credits of minor courses to total 120 credits.
+In addition to the 42 credits of general education coursework, students are required to successfully complete 60 credits of core courses, and an additional 18 credit hours as open elective credits (courses not fulfulling another degree requirement) or as a minor outside of Legal Studies.
+Students are encouraged to meet with an advisor when selecting open electives or a minor.